MicrosoftDocs/azure-devops-docs/docs/notifications/at-mentions.md

 - Users added to the **Project-Scoped Users** group are only able to select from an identity list that contains users and groups added explicitly to the project they're connected to.
 - If all project members are added to the **Project-Scoped Users** group, then people pickers are limited to only those users and groups added to the project.
 All project members are only able to select identities that match users and groups added explicitly to the project they're connected to.

-To learn how, see [Manage your project, Limit identity search and selection](../user-guide/project-admin-tutorial.md#limit-identity-selection).
+To learn how, see [Manage your organization, Limit identity search and selection](../user-guide/manage-organization-collection.md#limit-identity-selection).

 ::: moniker-end